Kotti/Kotti/docs/index.rst

-Built on top of a number of *best-of-breed* software components, most notably Pyramid_ and SQLAlchemy_, Kotti introduces only a few concepts itself, thus hopefully keeping the learning curve flat for the developer.
+Built on top of a number of *best-of-breed* software components, most notably Pyramid_ and SQLAlchemy_, Kotti introduces only a few concepts of its own, thus hopefully keeping the learning curve flat for the developer.

 .. _Pyramid: http://docs.pylonsproject.org/projects/pyramid/dev/